ranvis/php-ext-cbor/README.md

 }
 ```

-When decoding, CBOR data item must be a single item, or emits an error.
+When decoding, CBOR data item must be a single item, or the function will throw an exception with code `CBOR_ERROR_EXTRANEOUS_DATA`.
 This means this function cannot decode CBOR sequences format defined in [RFC 8742](https://datatracker.ietf.org/doc/html/rfc8742).
 See `Decoder` class for sequences and progressive decoding.

-`$options` are:
+`$options` array elements are:

 - `max_depth` (default:`64`; range: `0`..`10000`)
   Maximum number of nesting level to process.